 Asia Foundation Development Fellows Program Information

-Leadership Training Program [Singapore, April 4-8, 2014] – The Leadership Training Program features coursework at the prestigious Lee Kuan Yew School of Public Policy, National University of Singapore.
-Within the larger objective of enhancing leadership skills and potential, the training will focus on strategic thinking and decision-making, working with participants on developing critical perspectives, solving complicated problems, managing change and introducing innovative approaches to and best practices in leadership and management.
+Leadership Training Program [South Korea] – The Leadership Training Program features an intensive one-week course at the Korea Development Institute (KDI) School of Public Policy and Management in South Korea.
+With the larger objective of enhancing leadership skills and potential, the training focuses on strategic thinking and decision-making, working with participants on developing critical perspectives, solving complicated problems, managing change, and introducing innovative approaches in leadership and management.

-Workshop on Asian Development [The Philippines, April 9-13, 2014] – Development, leading development practitioners and thinkers, and recognized policy leaders, academics and specialists will help Fellows explore strategies, experiences and approaches that deliver positive change and impact and advance knowledge and best practices.
-The 2014 Workshop will be held in the Philippines, whose development challenges and innovations will serve as a contextual backdrop for applying theories and concepts in international development.
-The Workshop is held each year in a different Asian nation.
+Workshop on Asian Development [location varies] – Immediately following the Leadership Training component is a one-week study tour program involving leading development practitioners and thinkers, recognized policy leaders, and academics who will help Fellows explore various approaches that deliver positive impact and advance development knowledge.
+The workshop is held each year in a different Asian nation, where development challenges and innovations will serve as a contextual backdrop for applying theories and concepts in international development.
+Previous workshops have taken place in the Philippines and Nepal.

-Leadership dialogue and Exchange [U.S.A., September 7-19, 2014] – Asia Foundation Development Fellows will take part in a leadership dialogue and exchange program in the United States, providing important opportunities to extend personal bonds with their cohort, as well as building international perspectives and networks of support and inspiration.
-Over a two-week period, the Fellows will take part in a comprehensive series of programs, policy discussions and leadership development opportunities organized in and around Washington, D.C. and San Francisco.
+Leadership Dialogue and Exchange [USA] – Fellows will take part in a leadership dialogue and exchange program in the United States, providing important opportunities to extend personal bonds with their cohort, as well as building international perspectives and networks of support and inspiration.
+Over a two-week period, the Fellows will take part in a comprehensive series of programs, policy discussions, and leadership development opportunities organized in and around Washington, DC and San Francisco.

-Mentoring – Building on the strength and local capacity of The Asia Foundation, the Asia Foundation Development Fellows program offers a mentoring component that is tailored around the background and professional interests of the Fellows.
+Mentoring – Building on the regional network and local capacity of The Asia Foundation, the Development Fellows program offers a mentoring component that is tailored around the background and professional interests of the Fellows.
 The Foundation has valuable perspectives to lend to the field of leadership development, with a proven program history and record of commitment throughout Asia.
 Fellows will also become part of an active and engaged alumni network.